-1 acre of Cannabis canopy, and 120 growing days, the estimated annual water demand is estimated at 360,000 gallons per acre per year (= 1 acre foot per year).
-The range of values reported in the CalCannabis Environmental Impact Report = from 0.002 to 1.8 acre-feet per year.
+Using the assumptions of 3,000 gallons per day for 1 acre of Cannabis canopy, and 120 growing days, the estimated annual water demand is estimated at 360,000 gallons per acre per year (= 1 acre foot per year).
+This is consistent with the range of values reported in the CalCannabis Environmental Impact Report = from 0.002 to 1.8 acre-feet per year.

-15.2.3.
+16.2.3.
 Water Conservation